mohclips/draytek_router_stats_prometheus/README.md

 Prometheus and Grafana seemed the best idea as i had these already in use watching my docker container stats.
 # Summary

 A python script to read the detailed DrayTek router stats.
+You can think of this as a proxy to the router stats for Prometheus.

 The following stats are recorded and presented as Open Metrics (Prometheus) stats (those that can be used as counters and gauges)
 ```